Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 ## Features
 #### __Logo__
-The name and the logo DontQ, stands for not to queue and appears on all pages.
+The name and the logo DontQ appears on all pages.
 Users will knows they are using the service by seeing this logo.
 ![Logo](state/static/images/logo.png)

 ### The Business Interface

 #### __Login Page__
 The login page is the first page a business will see when using the service.
-From here there are two way to continue:
+From here there are three ways to continue:
-- More information about what we do can be found in the information box.
+- Open the information box for find more information about what we do.
-- Register a new business to sign in to get access to their control page.
+- Register a new business to sign in.
-- If already registered simply sign in to get access to their control page.
+- If already registered simply sign in to get access to the control page.
 ![Login Page](state/static/images/login-head.png)

 #### __Information box__